marsteg/adventure-game/README.md

 # todo:
 - need to find a clean way to assign and create doors and rooms and assign items (currently in main func)
-- NPCs
+- if actions, doors cannot be executed (are locked), there should be some "negative" feedback, like a comment by the player or narrator
-	- actual conversations
+- Conversations
 	- text currently stays X seconds - clicking should skip to the next line
 	- how to manage it when picking up an item should change dialog choices?
 		- should Items have actions, that get executed on pickup? could change active_dialogs or locked dialogs?
 	- how to have multiple NPC talk at the same time?
 	- position
 		- text should be positioned relative to the character speaking
-		- color
-			- color should come from yaml, rather than NPC?
 	- active answer window should make the rest of the screen unclickable (?)
 - Saving/Loading:
 	- how to save and load the game?
 		- save to yaml